1031 Exchange

 A qualified intermediary is a company that practices 1031s.

-It is important to choose a qualified intermediary with care.
+It is essential to choose a qualified intermediary with care.

-There is little regulation within this industry so it is important to make sure your provider has the needed education in tax code, finance, and experience.
-Do your due diligence and choose a service provider that is honest, transparent, and well respected in your community.
+There is little regulation within this industry, so it is essential to ensure your provider has the necessary knowledge of tax code, finance, and experience.
+Do your due diligence and choose a service provider who is honest, transparent, and well-respected in your community.

 If your qualified intermediary makes a mistake, then you could be liable for the taxes incurred on your transaction.